intel/observability-telegraf/README.md

 - The DPDK plugin needs external application built with [Data Plane Development Kit](https://www.dpdk.org/).
 - `./telegraf-intel-docker.sh` has default location of DPDK socket -`/var/run/dpdk/rte`, if DPDK socket is located somewhere else, user must specify this in running stage providing `--dpdk_socket_path` flag.
+Providing path to a directory that contains the hosts' own Docker socket file is not recommended.

 ### [Intel PMU](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/intel_pmu)

 The plugin requires JSON files with event definitions to work properly.
 Those can be specified in `./telegraf-intel-docker.sh` by providing `--pmu_events` parameter.
-More information about event definitions and where to get them should be found in plugin's
+Providing path to a directory that contains the hosts' own Docker socket file is not recommended.

-[README](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/intel_pmu/README.md).
+More information about event definitions and where to get them should be found in plugin's [README](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/intel_pmu/README.md).

 ### [RAS](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/ras)